scipy-conference/scipy_proceedings/papers/ryan_bunney/paper.rst

 with their new algorithms over a large variety of workflows and computing environments.
 SHADOWGen also has a translation utilities that will convert from other formats, like the Pegasus DAX file, into the SHADOW-JSON configuration.
-SHADOW is open-sourced and uses key SciPy libraries; the intention is for the framework to become a reference implementation of scheduling algorithms, and provide algorithm designers an opportunity to develop and test their own algorithms with  the framework.
+SHADOW is open-source and uses key SciPy libraries; the intention is for the framework to become a reference implementation of scheduling algorithms, and provide algorithm designers an opportunity to develop and test their own algorithms with  the framework.
 SHADOW code is hosted on GitHub at